 The Formal Process of Court-Supervised Voluntary Financial Reorganization

 Bankruptcy laws are very complex and errors or oversights made by creditors, individuals or businesses can and do have long term and significant financial effects.
 You want and need professionals on your side.
-New Mexico Financial Law, specializing in bankruptcy, knows the fine details of all the issues and Don Harris has a proven success record in achieving the best possible results.
+New Mexico Financial and Family Law, specializing in bankruptcy, knows the fine details of all the issues and has a proven success record in achieving the best possible results.
 You want a bankruptcy lawyer who knows federal bankruptcy law, is your strongest advocate, and will represent all of your interests!
-The earlier you see Don Harris the better it can be for your case.
-Click here to contact Don
+The earlier you see us the better it can be for your case.
+Click here to contact New Mexico Financial and Family Law.

 Chapter 11 – Business Reorganization Bankruptcy